mbruzek/docs/src/en/developer-layers-interfaces.md

 an interface for a  subordinate charm, which by the nature of subordinates is co-located with the principal service it is related to on this interface.

+> Relation Scopes have nothing to do with communication scopes found when programming interface layers.
+More on that topic [here](develoer-layers-interfaces2.html#communication-scopes)

 ### Relationship Lifecycle